open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

 ### Steps to reproduce

 Follow the instructions on how you can [put NGINX between two services][].
-Replace the java-based application with a Python application, e.g. put following three files into the `backend` folder instead:
+Replace the Java-based application with a Python application, e.g. put following three files into the `backend` folder instead:

 - `app.py`: